Metrication in Australia: History

 Although there was debate in Australia's first Parliament after federation to consider adopting the metric system, metric units first became legal for use in Australia in 1947 when Australia signed the Metre Convention (or Convention du Mètre).
-However, Imperial "Weights and Measures" were most commonly used until the Commonwealth government began the metric changeover in the 1970s.
-In 1960, SI units were adopted as a worldwide system of measurement by international agreement at the General Conference on Weights and Measures.
-The metre, kilogram, second, ampere, kelvin, candela, and mole were defined as base units in this system and units formed from combinations of these base units were known as "derived units".
+However, Imperial weights and measures were most commonly used until the Commonwealth government began the metric changeover in the 1970s.
 SI units were subsequently adopted as the basis for Australia's measurement standards, whereby they were defined as Australia's legal units of measurement.

 In 1968, a Select Committee of the Australian Senate chaired by Keith Laught examined metric "Weights and Measures" and came to the unanimous conclusion that it was both practical and desirable for Australia to change to the metric system.
 Some of their considerations included the "inherent advantages of the metric system" that meant that weighing and measuring was facilitated, "often with substantial increases in efficiency".
-Educationally, the reform would "simplify and unify the teaching of mathematics and science, reduce errors, save teaching time and give a better understanding of basic physical principles".
-In 1968, more than 75% of Australia's exports went to metric countries, and at that time it was noted that all countries (except the United States) were metric or were converting to the metric system.
-It was also noted that because of Australia's large migrant program, more than 10 per cent of people over 16 years of age had used the metric system before coming to Australia.
+Educationally, the reform would "simplify and unify the teaching of mathematics and science, reduce errors, save teaching time, and give a better understanding of basic physical principles".
+In 1968, more than 75% of Australia's exports went to metric countries, and at that time it was noted that all countries (except the United States) were using metric units or were converting to the metric system.
+It was also noted that because of Australia's large migrant program, more than 10 percent of people over 16 years of age had used the metric system before coming to Australia.
 They also noted that school pupils were widely familiar with the metric system because it had been taught in the schools for many years.

 By 1968, metrication was already well under way in Australian industry.
-The pharmaceutical industry had metricated in 1965, and much of the chemical and electronics industries worked in metric units, as there were no "Imperial" units for the latter.
+The pharmaceutical industry had metricated in 1965, and much of the chemical and electronics industries worked in metric units, as there were no imperial units for the latter.
 One of the country's major automobile manufacturers had already declared its intention to metricate before the Government announced its decision to change to the metric system.
 "The change itself provided a unique opportunity to rationalise and modernise industrial practices and bring Australia's technical standard specifications into accord with those adopted internationally".

 On 12 June 1970, the Australian Metric Conversion Act passed by the Australian Parliament was given assent.
 This Act created the Metric Conversion Board to facilitate the conversion of measurements from imperial to metric.
 A timeline of major developments in this conversion process is as follows: